DaveG77/documentcloud-redact-bottom-inch-addon/README.md

 # Redact Bottom Inch

-This repository contains the Redact Bottom Inch add-on for DocumentCloud.
+This repository contains the "Redact Bottom Inch" add-on for DocumentCloud.
+The add-on will redact the bottom inch of every selected user document

 ## Files